 The Master of Arts in Teaching in Art Education (MAT) program prepares artists to teach in elementary, middle and high schools with a critical focus on both contemporary visual culture and traditional arts.
-The resources of the Medford and Boston-SMFA campus combine to enhance your understanding of urban and multicultural education and to develop your capacity as a reﬂective studio artist.
+The resources of the Medford/Somerville and SMFA Fenway campuses combine to enhance your understanding of urban and multicultural education and to develop your capacity as a reﬂective studio artist.

 The studio component of the program intersects with art teaching methods, art education curriculum development, visual-critical studies and supervised pre-practicum internships in public schools and at the Museum of Fine Arts, Boston.
 Full-time practicum internships in urban, suburban and urban-rim communities engage MAT students in the study, analysis and production of visual culture with youth in the classroom.